 - PaaS: Fully operational infrastructure which provides servers and hosting for the Healthcare.gov exchange.

-- Environmentals: Supports power, connectivity, and memory requirements for the environment.
+- Environmental: Supports power, connectivity, and memory requirements for the environment.

 - Service Level Agreement (SLA): Rolling out the infrastructure in a timely fashion, offering and executing upon SLA’s required by the Government among other things.

 - Quality Planning: As a CMMI Level 5 organization CGI Federal had optimized quality processes to deliver appropriate outcomes for the FFE.
 However, requirement changes seem to be one of the main issues with the project.
-Requirements were still being revised until summer of 2013 and kept on evolving even a week before go live.
-Additionally, the number of states that were going to join FFE increased from 26 to 34 that created another level of complexity in terms of maintaining quality on the project.
+Requirements were still being revised until the summer of 2013 and kept on evolving even a week before go-live.
+Additionally, the number of states that were going to join FFE increased from 26 to 34 which created another level of complexity in terms of maintaining the quality on the project.

 - Quality Assurance: According to Cheryl Campbell, Senior Vice President at CGI Federal, in the Congressional hearings CGI Federal developed the FFE as per the contract requirements.
 It is interesting to note that CGI Federal was also one of the companies that developed the Massachusetts Health Exchange that was used as a model for the FFE.
 Hence, we can make the assumption that quality lessons were learned from that project which could have been used for the FFE.